dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 Setting Config Variables with Environment Variables
 ===================================================

-You can set METplus config variables to the value of local environment variables when METplus is run.
+The METplus config variables can be set to the value of local environment variables when METplus is run.
 To set any METplus config variable to the value of a local environment variable, use the following syntax::